Mosh333/Learning-C-System-Programming-Operating-System/README.md

 To be done in C
 Section yet to be 🚧
 - [An Operating System Course you can get certificate for](https://learn.saylor.org/course/view.php?id=94)
-- Then move on to practical C programming exercises for OS related topics!
+- Then move on to practical C programming exercises for OS related topics (POSIX related System programming and IPC programming)!

 ## Concurrent Systems
 To be done in Python